Thursday, September 29

 Facts about Nevada:

-9. Nevada can get very hot and very cold depending on the time of year.
-The hottest temperature ever recorded in Nevada was 125 degrees Fahrenheit in Laughlin, Nevada on June 29, 1994.
-The coldest temperature ever recorded in Nevada was -50 degrees (50 degrees below zero) Fahrenheit in San Jacinto, Nevada on January 8, 1937.
+9. Nevada experiences a wide range of temperatures throughout the year, with extremes that can be pretty surprising.
+The highest temperature recorded in the state was 125 degrees Fahrenheit, reached in Laughlin on June 29, 1994.
+Conversely, the coldest temperature recorded in Nevada was -50 degrees Fahrenheit (50 degrees below zero) in San Jacinto on January 8, 1937.

 Facts about Nevada